 Pros

 The portable generator has the best value in terms of cost versus the capacity it produces.
-There are models that can produce enough power to meet all your home power needs.
+Some models can produce enough power to meet all your home power needs.

-It can be connected directly to your circuit panel to provide power to the hard-wired appliances such as the pumps.
+It can be connected directly to your circuit panel to power hard-wired appliances such as pumps.

 Cons

-The cost for connecting to the circuit panel to power the pumps is almost equivalent to the generator cost itself.
+Connecting to the circuit panel to power the pumps is almost equivalent to the generator cost.

 They are louder than standby home generators and large inverter generators.